Pleasant Prairie, Wisconsin: Carol Beach

 Carol Beach is a residential neighborhood located in Pleasant Prairie.
 It is generally bordered by Lake Michigan to the east, the Wisconsin-Illinois border to the south, Sheridan Road (Wisconsin State Highway 32) to the west, and the Kenosha Sand Dunes to the north.

 Carol Beach traces its roots to 1921, the year that J. H. Penny & Sons purchased land south of 116th Street.
 Their development was called "Chiwaukee On the Lake," named for being halfway between Chicago and Milwaukee.
 It included the mansion owned by Fred P. Fischer, which was leased by Joe Louis in 1937 while he trained at the Lakefront Stadium in Kenosha.

-In 1924, Edith Rockefeller McCormick of Chicago, Illinois, the daughter of John D. Rockefeller and daughter-in-law of reaper inventor Cyrus McCormick, purchased a 1554 acre land parcel to found a new community which soon adopted the name "Chiwaukee" (the area is nearly equidistant between Chicago and Milwaukee, Wisconsin).
+In 1924, Edith Rockefeller McCormick of Chicago, the daughter of John D. Rockefeller and daughter-in-law of reaper inventor Cyrus McCormick, purchased a 1554 acre land parcel to found a new community which soon adopted the name "Chiwaukee" (the area is nearly equidistant between Chicago and Milwaukee, Wisconsin).
 Chiwaukee was to have its own business district, golf course and playground, and its homes were to be constructed in the Tudor style.
 Some locals recall a promotional arch constructed over Sheridan Road to inform passersby of the new, planned community.
 A street network was installed, with Lake Shore Drive as the main thoroughfare.

 A national contest was announced to select a permanent name for the new community.
 Elmer Huge of La Porte, Indiana won a $1,500 prize for his winning submission: "Edithton Beach".

 When the Great Depression struck, McCormick's debts mounted and the project collapsed.
 The curbs and streets leading nowhere were the only visible reminders of the failed project until 1946, when local real-estate investor and developer Joseph Shaffron bought it, renamed it "Carol Beach" for his young daughter, and promoted the community as a "second Evanston, Illinois."
 Some modest homes began to be built at that time.

 The area is one of the most significant wetland areas in the United States and was largely protected through a compromise land use agreement between the Town of Pleasant Prairie, Kenosha County, the State of Wisconsin, and the Army Corps of Engineers.
-Today many of the areas that can be developed have been, and the state of Wisconsin and the Nature conservancy continue to buy remaining properties for prairie land preservation.
+The areas that can be developed have been, and the state of Wisconsin and the Nature conservancy continue to buy remaining properties for prairie land preservation.
 These undeveloped tracts of land, including the Kenosha Sand Dunes, constitute the Chiwaukee Prairie.
-In 1992, the Town of Pleasant Prairie, in which Carol Beach is located, became a village.
-The neighborhood continues to be known as Carol Beach.